 Some providers are fussy about the type of alarm that you have installed, and you may only receive a discount if you have one that’s approved by the Security Systems and Alarms Inspection Board or that was installed by an approved installer who’s part of the National Security Inspectorate.
 Some insurance providers may not offer a discount at all.

-Should you have a burglar alarm installed but it was not active when a burglary occurred, your insurance provider may choose not to pay out should you make a claim.
+Should you have a burglar alarm installed, and you declared it to your provider, but it was not active when a burglary occurred, your insurance provider may choose not to pay out, should you make a claim.
 You must check your policy for details around what would happen in this instance.
 This is why it’s important to set the alarm whenever the property is empty or when everyone is in bed.
 Most alarm systems have zoning capabilities, which means you can set the alarm in certain rooms but not others, or choose to only alarm downstairs and not upstairs.

 A working alarm system is imperative to reduce the risk of your home being burgled and contents stolen, therefore, you should have your alarm serviced at least once a year by a professional.
 They will come out and test the system, ensuring that all the sensors are working correctly.
 The engineer will also check for signs of damp that can damage the alarm, ensure that all the fuses are still working and check your alarm log.
 An alarm log stores data such as any malfunctions and when the alarm has sounded.
 This information could be useful when determining what to check in your alarm system.
 For battery-powered alarms, you may wish to get them serviced twice a year, as the batteries can eventually run flat.

 These checks are important as any faults can be identified quickly and resolved.
 Otherwise, you may be left without a working alarm for some time before someone can look at it and fix the issue.
 Having your alarm regularly serviced could also may be a requirement as part of your home insurance policy.